silvacms/silva.core.services/README.txt

 silva.core.services
 ===================

-This package contains default Silva services definition (API), and implementation of mandatory Silva services.
+This package contains default Silva services definition (API) and implementation of mandatory Silva services.

 You can have more information on how to use this package in the `Silva